Information about Carboxymethylcellulose

 - Do not use the eye drop if it changes color or becomes cloudy, In case of single-use container, ensure that the container is intact and use immediately after opening you may experience brief blurring of vision immediately upon use of carboxymethylcellulose eye drops.
 Wait until vision has cleared before driving or operating machinery.

 - Do consult your doctor before using carboxymethylcellulose if you are pregnant or planning to become pregnant or breastfeeding.

-Carboxymethylcellulose in the form of eye drops belongs to a class of medicines called eye lubricants or artificial tears.
-It is used in the treatment of dry eye symptoms such as soreness, burning, irritation and discomfort
+Carboxymethylcellulose belongs to a class of medicines called eye lubricants or artificial tears.
+It is used in the treatment of dry eye symptoms such as soreness, burning, irritation and discomfort.

 Yes.
-Carboxymethylcellulose is safe if used at prescribed doses for the prescribed duration as advised by your doctor.
+Carboxymethylcellulose is safe when used at prescribed doses for the prescribed duration as advised by your doctor.